-So how to attract birds to your yard?
+So how do you attract birds to your yard?

 The answer is very simple.
 You need to supply your feathered friends with the basics: food, water and shelter.
 If you do, then you’ll find that the habitat you provide will entice your favorite fliers year after year.

 Here’s a breakdown of the basics:

 Before you begin attracting birds to your backyard, you need to think about what type of food is best for the flyers in your area.